 Technical hint: if you are using the Zoom application on a PC or Mac input the Meeting ID and Password.
 Clicking on the hyperlink will also work by calling up the browser.
 The application has more user options and controls for the best user experience.
 Using a smartphone, tablet, or iPad will prompt to download the app, and either clicking the hyperlink or inputting Meeting ID and Password will open the app.

 1. Timezones and When to Join the Meeting: Check the time (at host location) and convert to your local time zone.
 This online tool might be helpful … https://www.thetimezoneconverter.com/ Join a few minutes early using the Meeting Connection I.D. provided to you and select Internet Audio.
 Although Zoom has the capability to connect with a landline or mobile phone, the connect by phone feature may be disabled by the meeting host, as sharing video with only a phone connection is not possible.

-2. Interruptions: In the rare event a technical problem (i.e. Internet or power outage affecting host or your own location) causes a meeting to end for you unexpectedly first try to rejoin the meeting.
+2. Interruptions: In the rare event a technical problem (i.e. Internet/ power outage affecting host or your location) causes a meeting to end unexpectedly first try to rejoin the meeting.
 If unsuccessful check your email for alternate instructions, (as in a backup host with new meeting connection details.)